 - I. Employee Investment.
 Ensure retention of a competent and satisfied workforce. - Create a wage equity plan and continue to present to BOH annually - Review and update the agency workforce development plan - Evaluate hiring strategies and opportunities for advancement - Develop and enhance employee satisfaction - II.
 Communication and Advocacy.
 Assure a strong internal and external communication strategy to promote public health advocacy and to extend the reach of public health. - Develop and implement an internal communications plan - Develop and foster relationship with stakeholders to support agency mission and vision - Develop and implement an external communications plan - Expand the behavioral health collaboration - III.
 Programming and Policy.
-Ensure programming policies and procedures are meeting the requirements and needs of the organization. - Review all existing policies for relevance - Conduct a CHNA and use this to assess the need for additional programs and service delivery methods to meet community needs - Implement the VMSG dashboard to track program compliance - Implement the VMSG dashboard to track policy compliance - B. LHD Planning Activities for Priority Projects with Available Resources obtained from completion of the CHNA will be used to develop a Community Health Improvement Plan for BHSJCHA.
+Ensure programming policies and procedures are meeting the requirements and needs of the organization. - Review all existing policies for relevance - Conduct a CHNA and use this to assess the need for additional programs and service delivery methods to meet community needs - Implement the VMSG dashboard to track program compliance - Implement the VMSG dashboard to track policy compliance - B. LHD Planning Activities for Priority Projects with Available Resources

-Here are some examples of BHSJCHA's current agency-specific priorities and initiatives: - Community Health Needs Assessment Due to a special funding grant from MDHHS for Workforce Development, BHSJCHA is in the process of completing a Community Health Needs Assessment (CHNA).
-The information
+Here are some examples of BHSJCHA's current agency-specific priorities and initiatives:

+Community Health Needs Assessment - Due to a special funding grant from MDHHS for Workforce Development, BHSJCHA completed a Community Health Needs Assessment (CHNA) in 2023 for the tri-county area (Exhibits 4B-1, 4B-2, and 4B-3).
+In 2022, BHSJCHA participating in ProMedica Coldwater Hospitals CHNA.
+In 2025, BHSJCHA participated as a partner organization in the CHNA's for Hillsdale Hospital, Beacon Three Rivers Health, and Pivotal.

-- Community Health Improvement Plan Developing a Community Health Improvement Plan (CHIP) utilizing the data from the CHNA will help BHSJCHA target scarce resources to do the most good in our communities. - Performance Management by implementing VMSG Dashboard to all programs BHSJCHA has undertaken an ambitious project to implement the performance management software VMSG Dashboard.
-Already in use to track the Maternal Child Health grant, BHSJCHA has also worked with the software developer to build-out Michigan Public Health Accreditation.
+Community Health Improvement Plan - BHSJCHA developed a Community Health Improvement Plan (CHIP) (Exhibit 4B-4) utilizing the data obtained from the CHNA in 2023.
+Areas of focus include maternal infant health, mental health access and advocacy.

+- Performance Management by implementing VMSG Dashboard BHSJCHA has undertaken an ambitious project to implement the performance management software VMSG Dashboard.
+Already in use to track the Maternal Child Health grant, Quality Improvement, Office of Highway Safety Planning project, and Lock It Up campaign.
+BHSJCHA has also worked with the software developer to build-out Michigan Public Health Accreditation.
 BHSJCHA's current projects in VMSG include; the MCH grant, building out tracking the strategic plan, and implementing tracking of Michigan Public Health Accreditation.
 Development is slow due to the many constraints on staff time. - Emerging Threats; PFAS, vectorborne, BHSJCHA sees emerging threats as an important focus area for staff time and program resources.
-These special projects include working with state partners from EGLE and MDHHS on local areas of PFAS contamination as well as working during the summer months on mosquito and tick collection and identification.
-For the 2023 vectorborne season BHSJCHA has worked with MDHHS to add surveillance for Eastern Equine Encephalitis. - Type II Water Expansion With an additional infusion of grant dollars to support local public health Environmental Health staff in implementing and monitoring the Type II Noncommunity Water Supply program, BHSJCHA has been able to hire an additional Sanitarian for this work.
-This additional staff time will provide BHSJCHA with more opportunities to work directly in the field with supplies to ensure that safe drinking water is available to the public. - Community Health Worker Program In 2022, BHSJCHA was awarded grant funds to implement a Community Health Worker Program.
-Community Health Workers (CHW's) act as a bridge between the community and social and healthcare services.
-CHW led programs have proven that they can have a significant economic effect for individuals, healthcare organizations, and society.
-Although still in it's first year, BHSJCHA's CHW program is helping community members while working through the challenges of starting a new program. - C. Community Partnerships and Collaborative Efforts the role of "Chief Health Strategist"-is severely restricted due to economic struggles of rural Michigan and underfunding of local public health.
-However this agency believes strongly that our partnerships with community organizations, nonprofits, and schools is essential to build up our community members, bring visibility to needs, and work collaboratively to find new solutions.
+These special projects include working with state partners from EGLE and MDHHS.
+Environmental Health collaborates on local areas of PFAS contamination as well as working during the summer months on mosquito and tick collection and identification.
+Beginning in the 2023 vectorborne season BHSJCHA has worked with MDHHS to add surveillance for Eastern Equine Encephalitis.
+Personal Health and Disease Prevention have been focused on tuberculosis and latent tuberculosis.
+Emerging Diseases hold an important place in public health work in Branch, Hillsdale, and St. Joseph counties.
+These special projects that BHSJCHA invests staff time and resources in include Tuberculosis, Latent Tuberculosis, Harmful Algal Blooms (HAB), vectorborne diseases surveillance including ticks and mosquitos. - Community Health Worker Program In 2022, BHSJCHA was awarded grant funding to launch a Community Health Worker (CHW) Program.
+CHWs help residents address social determinants of health such as housing, access to care, food security, and overall health outcomes.
+Since its start, the program has made a meaningful difference by connecting individuals and families to insurance coverage, medication assistance, food benefits, housing, job training, and other vital supports.
+As a result, the CHW program has become a trusted referral resource for both community organizations and healthcare providers.